 It’s far too often in this day and age that we witness young men and women pursue athletic opportunities over academic ones.
 I know this is a hot button issue that is heavily debated at all levels (middle school, high school, and college); nevertheless it’s a topic that continues to spread through school systems across the nation.
 You can argue whatever side you want, but the bottom line is there are some wrongs being committed by student-athletes, their parents, school boards, athletic directors, athletic district committees, coaches, and school administrators.
 These wrongs can range from letting a gifted athlete play in a pivotal game when they didn’t make the grades required by the school to transferring for the sole purpose of playing for a better or more highly recruited team.

-aws in school athletics.
+Just as in any system, there are more than a handful of flaws in school athletics.
 Differences vary depending on the school or district.
 Usually, schools with winning traditions in certain sports tend to have the most problems and run into the most trouble.
 In the athletic district where I competed in high school athletics, issues regarding transfers for athletic intent, excessive college recruiting, and students not performing in the classroom as they should have been were rampant.
 At times, the district committee would review cases of such things, mainly transfer issues, and, in most cases, would rule the player ineligible if there was even the slightest trace of athletic intent involved.
 However, being frustrated with the outcome, the player and his/her parents would proceed to the state level and petition to them for clearance to participate.
 Nine times out of ten, the state athletic committee would grant the player eligibility.
 Stupid?
 Yes.
 Wrong?
 Absolutely.

 Families are uprooting their lives so their child can play at the championship winning school or the school where all the college recruiters go.
 Granted, there are some families of low income who rely on their child to obtain an athletic scholarship for the sole purpose of attending college.
 This I understand completely, but out of all the cases I have read in local newspapers, more often than not the athlete transferring is only going there to win a championship or be looked at by more recruiters than at their previous school.
 Most are from affluent, well-to-do families.
 This is a trend that must stop.
 If I ever enter the world of athletic directing, I will more than make sure that the coaches in the district know my policy on academics versus athletics: academics always come in first.
 I will make sure students-athletes' grades are checked every single week in order to ensure good performance, not just on the playing field, but ultimately in the classroom.
 Few high school athletes can bank on ever making it to the pros, so it only makes sense that they place their education first, being that is the thing that will get them to a quality college and earn them a career someday.